google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 * Safari 10 has [fixed many long-standing IDB bugs](https://gist.github.com/nolanlawson/08eb857c6b17a30c1b26) in their latest Tech Previews.
-(NOTE:  Some folks have run into stability issues with Safari 10’s IDB and PouchDB have found it to be a little slow.
+(NOTE:  Some folks have run into stability issues with Safari 10’s IDB and PouchDB and have found it to be a little slow.
 Until more research has been done here, YMMV.
 Please do test and file browser bugs so the folks @webkit and related OSS library authors can take a look.
-LocalForage, PouchDB, YDN and Lovefield use WebSQL in Safari by default due to UA sniffing (there wasn’t an efficient way to feature-test for broken IDB at the time).
+LocalForage, PouchDB, YDN and Lovefield use WebSQL in Safari by default (due to lack of an efficient way to feature-test for broken IDB).
 This means these libraries will work in Safari 10 without extra effort (just not using IDB directly).)